razorpay/react-native-razorpay/README.md

 Run the following on terminal from your project directory:

-**Note**: For Windows users, please run this on Git Bash instead of Command Prompt.
+**Note**: For Windows users, run this on Git Bash instead of Command Prompt.
 You can download Git for Windows [here](https://github.com/git-for-windows/git/releases/latest).

 ```bash
 $ npm i react-native-razorpay --save